ciscops/grafana/README.md

 ## Getting Started

-These instructions will take you through the setting up a Grafana dashboard connected to a MongoDB data source.
+These instructions will take you through the setting up a Grafana dashboard connected to an InfluxDB data source using data from NodeRED.

 __In this lab you will__
 1. Set Up Grafana
+2. Build InfluxDB database
-2. Connect to MongoDB Data Source
+2. Connect to InfluxDB Data Source
 3. Create a basic Dashboard

 __You will need:__
 * Grafana
-* A MongoDB Database
+* InfluxDB v2.3 (at least v1.8+)

 ## Grafana Set Up